 8. Agate Beach State Recreation Site

 The vast, windswept golden sands of Agate Beach State Recreation Site are ideal for long sunset strolls.
-Dogs are welcome to walk off leash as long as they are under voice command.
-One of the most popular activities here is digging for razor clams, for which we're sure Fido’s keen nose will come in handy.
+Dogs are welcome to walk off-leash as long as they are under voice command.
+Pups with a keen sense of smell can help sniff out razor clams.
 Clamming season runs from early fall through mid-summer.
 After you're finished hunting for dinner, wash off at the stream that leads inland from the beach.
-If you don't find any clams in the sand, you'll get them at the pet-friendly Rogue Bed ‘n’ Beer, where you can also stay the night in a dog-friendly room above the bar.
+If you don't find any clams in the sand, get them on your plate at the pet-friendly Rogue Bed ‘n’ Beer.

 9. Cape Disappointment State Park

 Cape Disappointment State Park should be renamed Cape Awesome Dog Beach Park.
-This secluded escape in the small town of Ilwaco is for dogs who want to get away from it all.
-The park's name was coined by a bumbling English Captain named John Meares, who approached the cape in 1788 but failed to locate the river's entrance.
-With annoyance, he called it Cape Disappointment as he turned his vessel around.
-There are a whopping 27 miles of beaches for your furry friend to explore here, as long as she remains on leash, as well as seven miles of dog-friendly hiking trails through forests and marshes.
+This secluded escape in the small town of Ilwaco is great for dogs who want to get away from it all.
+There are 27 miles of beaches for your furry friend to explore on leash, as well as seven miles of dog-friendly hiking trails through forests and marshes.
 You can also visit two grand lighthouses that have warned sailors away from the treacherous rocks around the coastline for decades.
-Before you leave, head to the nearby town of Astoria and the Astoria Brewing Company, home to local craft beers and a dog-friendly waterfront deck.
+Afterwards, drive up the coast to Long Beach and play off-leash on the sand, before loading up the carbs at Galletti's Spaghetti House.

 10a.
 And 10b.
 Original Dog Beach and Fiesta Island